jeet-modi/Immigration-and-Border-Security-System/README.md

     The ER Diagram is designed in Dia Diagram Editor.

     Open the .dia file in Dia to visualize the schema.
+7. View the Relational Schema:

+   The Relational Schema is desogned in Dia Diagram Editor.

+   Open the .dia file for detailed table relationships and attributes.

 ---

 ## **📜 License**